George Clinton & Parliament Funkadelic

-George Clinton is one of the foremost innovators of funk music, and was the mastermind behind the bands Parliament and Funkadelic.
-Clinton started his career with the Parliaments, a barbershop doo-wop ensemble, which scored a major hit with “I Wanna Testify” in 1967.
+George Clinton is one of the foremost innovators of funk music, he is the mastermind behind the bands Parliament and Funkadelic and now, at age 77, this is his final tour.
+He started his career with the Parliaments, a barbershop doo-wop ensemble, which scored a major hit with “I Wanna Testify” in 1967.
 Clinton then began experimenting with harmonies, melody, and rhythm, and taking cues from the psychedelic movement, forever setting himself apart from the Motown era.
 By the early 1970s, the group’s tight songs evolved into sprawling jams around funky rhythms.
 They dropped the “s” from the band name and Parliament was born.
 Around the same time, Clinton spawned Funkadelic, a rock group which fused psychedelic guitar distortion, bizarre sound effects, and cosmological rants with danceable beats and booming bass lines.
 Funkadelic recorded a number of influential concept albums, including Free Your Mind and Your Ass Will Follow, Maggot Brain and America Eats Its Young.

 Parliament and Funkadelic captured 40 hit R&B singles, including No. 1 hits “Flashlight,” “One Nation Under a Groove,” “Aqua Boogie,” and “(Not Just) Knee Deep.”
 Clinton’s collaborators included keyboardist Bernie Worrell, guitarist Eddie Hazel, bassist Bootsy Collins, saxophonist Maceo Parker, trombonist Fred Wesley.
 On stage, spectacle ruled the day, with an enormous mothership, outrageous costumes, and marathon performances.